July 18, 2019: Postdoctoral Fellow in Stem Cell Biology and Pharmacogenomics

 Projects combine patient recruitment, WGS, hiPSC models, RNA-seq, differential expression quantitative trait loci (deQTL) mapping, SNP validation, CRISPR/Cas9-mediated genome editing, and high-throughput drug discovery.

 include:1, Genomics and hiPSC models of chemotherapy-induced toxicity (cardiac, vasculature, neural, kidney, liver).
 2, hiPSC models of congenital cardiovascular diseases (LQT, LVNC, DCM, HCM).

 Qualifications: Recent (within the last year) or upcoming

-PhDor PharmD degree and a strong record of peer-reviewed publications, including first-author, is essential.
+PhDdegree and a strong record of peer-reviewed publications, including at least one first-author paper, is essential.

-Desirable expertise includes: hiPSC differentiation and/or direct reprogramming methodologies and disease modeling (cardiac, skeletal muscle, endothelial, fibroblast, blood, hepatocyte, renal, neural, cancer cell types, breast epithelial); experience in pharmacogenomics and bioinformatics using next-generation sequencing data types (WGS and RNA-seq); chemotherapy drug response/toxicity mechanisms and GWAS; high-throughput biology and drug screening.
+includes:hiPSC differentiation methodologies; hiPSCdisease modeling (cardiac, skeletal muscle, endothelial, fibroblast, blood, hepatocyte, renal, neural, cancer cell types, breast epithelial); bioinformatics; chemotherapy drug response/toxicity mechanisms; high-throughput biology and drug screening.

 Good verbal and written communication skills in English are essential.
 The successful candidate will join a dynamic research environment in the Department of Pharmacology, which offers both basic science and clinical translational opportunities to explore fundamental questions in pharmacogenomics.
 More details can be found here: http://labs.feinberg.northwestern.edu/burridge/